 In the event of a disease outbreak, children who are conditionally enrolled and have not received the immunization against that disease are to be encouraged to complete immunizations or are to be excluded from school and/or childcare.
 These children are at most risk for contracting a vaccine-preventable disease.

 The Department of Health and Welfare (DHW) strongly supports immunization as one of the easiest and most effective tools in preventing serious infectious diseases.
 These vaccine-preventable diseases can cause serious illness and even death.
 DHW also recognizes that parents have the right to make the decision whether or not to vaccinate their children.
 If you have any questions about the benefits and risks of immunization, contact your healthcare provider or local public health district.

 Idaho law allows a parent or guardian to claim an immunization exemption for their child for medical, religious or other reasons.
 A medical exemption must be completed by a licensed physician.
 It is recommended that exemptions for religious or other reasons be documented on the form provided by DHW's Immunization Program.
 Parents or guardians also may claim an immunization exemption by providing a signed written statement when entering their child into school and/or childcare.
 In the event of a disease outbreak, children who have claimed an exemption and have not received the immunization against that disease may be excluded from school and/or childcare.

 A copy of your child's immunization record may be obtained from his/her primary care provider’s office, the clinic that administered the vaccine(s), or any healthcare provider or facility with which he/she has an established medical relationship.

-The website for the Centers for Disease Control & Prevention also provides information regarding lost or missing immunization records.
-Please click on the following link for further information and recommendations regarding immunization records: www.cdc.gov/vaccines/hcp/admin/immuniz-records.
+The Centers for Disease Control & Prevention website also provides information regarding lost or missing immunization records.
+Select the the following link for further information and recommendations regarding immunization records: www.cdc.gov/vaccines/hcp/admin/immuniz-records.